Mikearaya/bionic_event_dapp/avoiding_common_attacks.md

 3. Denial of service by block gas limit ( or startGas) this type of attack is prevented by limiting the use of for loop and also by using fixed loop rather that variable loop based on dynamic data.

+4. Mythx Security / truffle Security
+   to mitigate security issues i have used help from a mythx truffle plugin.